 What if your organization could answer some of these questions?

-Elizabeth Mellencamp Johnson is a Partner with Arête Purpose Consulting and is a Partner with Stillpoint Consultants.
+Elizabeth Mellencamp Johnson is a Partner with Arête Purpose Consulting and is a Partner with Stillpoint Healing.
 One of her favorite quotes comes from Albert Einstein, who said: “The important thing is to never stop questioning.”